 This document is intended to provide you with a good working knowledge of LATEX so that you can freely use it for your scientific output.
 LATEX was, and is, created by scientists for scientists and is widely used by publishers for both journals and books.
-To have working knowledge of LATEX should be part of every scientist's toolbox.
+The origin of LATEX is TEX the basic engine created by Donald Knuth and released in 1978 to enable mathematicians to generate proper printouts of mathematical notation.
+Knuth, however, went further and made sure TEX included proper typographical capabilities so as to generate typographically accurate documents.
+Leslie Lamport a more descriptive mark-up language to access the TEX engine in 1984 and which was named LATEX as an abbreviation of Lamport TEX.
+LATEX has been adopted by researchers and publishers as a tool for generating complex scientific texts.
+To have working knowledge of LATEX should therefore be part of every scientist's toolbox.

-There are two choices for running LATEX, on-line or off-line tools.
+There are two choices for running LaTeX, on-line or off-line tools.
 These should not be considered mutually exclusive, you may need to work both ways.
 In this text I will assume you are working with the on-line platform Overleaf which is what I would also recommend to anyone, beginner or experienced, since all you need is a web-browser and an internet connection, no installation on your computer.
 Overleaf is similar to Google Docs in that documents are stored in the cloud and that several persons can interactively collaborate on a document.
 The drawback is of course that you cannot work on your documents without internet access.
 You can, however, synchronise your files in the cloud with Dropbox or Git so that you always have updated versions on your own computer.
-To work off-line you need to install a LATEX environment locally on your own computer; this is covered in appendix A.
+To work off-line you need to install a LaTeX environment locally on your own computer; this is covered in appendix A.